bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 ### Pytorch

 Defining and integrating all building blocks of a neural network by hand is slow and error-prone.
-The complexity of doing so increases with the number of layers and when using optimizers other than mini-batch SGDss.
-Deep learning libraries such as Pytorch provide an API to define models, automatic differentation, primitives to handle and load data, and support for accelerators such as GPUs.
+The complexity of doing so increases with the number of layers and when using optimizers other than mini-batch SGD.
+Deep learning libraries such as Pytorch simplify this task by providing an API to define models, automatic differentation, primitives to handle and load data, and support for accelerators such as GPUs.

 For comparison, we define the same model in Pytorch.
 Note that the softmax activation function is omitted from the model definition because it is included in Pytorch's `CrossEntropyLoss` function.